artautonomy/GIDI/README.md

 - Leave feedback on socials (bottom right on GIDI)
 - Perform a pull request and collaborate
+- Spread the word to fellow musicians using MIDI
 - Donate to help fund hosting costs (PayPal, bottom right on GIDI)